 The modifier assigns a new property named

 to indicate which grain each atom belongs to (encoded as an integer grain identifier).
 The special grain identifier 0 means an atom does not

 The modifier furthermore computes a mean lattice orientation for each identified grain and outputs a list of

 all grains as a data table.

 This modifier and the underlying algorithm are still considered experimental.
 Please use this early preview version with caution and help us improve the algorithm by reporting any issues you may observe when applying it to your simulations.
 This documentation page is only preliminary and will be further expanded in a future version of OVITO.
-Peter Mahler Larsen is the lead author of the grain segmentation algorithm and can be contacted either directly or through the official OVITO tech support channels if needed.

 The grain segmentation algorithm is illustrated in the figures below.
 The local structural environment is determined for every atom using PTM (left).
 PTM also determines the local orientations (coloured, middle) but does not explicitly group atoms into grains.
 Hierarchical clustering is used to identify grains (right).

 |Structure||Lattice orientation||Segmented grains|

 The modifier creates grains by performing hierarchical clustering on the nearest-neighbor atom graph.
 Two types of hierarchical clustering algorithms are implemented:

 - Graph Clustering (automatic / manual)